Latest work: design leadership

 Results

 The simpler solution performed just as well in leading researchers on onward journeys, and all based on the strength of the recommendations.
-It turns out animation gimmicks were not that necessary to get the attention of the user, so the latest recommendations solidly contribute to reaching the target of 10% year over year increase in usage.
+It turns out animation gimmicks were not necessary to get the attention of the user, so the latest recommendations solidly contribute to reaching the target of 10% year over year increase in usage.

 A screenshot of a pre-2023 web page for a Book on link.springer.com.
 The cover is small, the title is overwhelming.
 The rest of the page is white and has a lot of dead space between items.
 Action buttons are square and elongated and look like headers.